-Research by Asylum Aid is providing vital insight into how women’s appeals are dealt with in the UK asylum process, and how the system can be improved to ensure women are treated fairly.
+New research by Asylum Aid has provided vital insight into how women’s appeals are dealt with in the UK asylum process, and how the system can be improved to ensure women are treated fairly.

 Nearly two thirds of initial asylum applications are refused each year by the Home Office.
 Most people then take their case to appeal.
 This research explores how women asylum seekers navigate the appeals process, the extent to which current guidance is followed and what support is available to women as their case is heard at the First Tier Tribunal.

 The researchers undertook in-depth qualitative interviews with women who have been through the appeals process as well as legal analysis of their case files.
 In addition, the research involved interviews with judges, legal representatives and support organisations.